fishinwind/workshop/rst/Classes/class-19.rst

 .. nextslide::
     :increment:

-There are several data sets that are built-in to R including:
+There are several data sets that are built-in to R, including:

 .. code-block:: r